Canon 200D vs M10

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 200D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the M10 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 200D and Canon M10 in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 200D and the M10 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Canon EOS M10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.